About the Festival at the Iron Furnaces

 This year’s theme is the Mexican holiday Día de los Muertos, also known as “Day of the Dead.”
 The event will feature music by the Indigo Moon Brass Band, a New Orleans-style brass band, hot Latin dance beats by Grupo Zona, and live music by Mariachi Tequila.
 There will be LED hooping, leviwand, poi balls, stilt walkers, acrobats, and fire breather performances by the Crufeli Sideshow.
 The Double “R” Twirlettes will entertain with their astounding fire twirling.
 There will be face painting, tarot card readings, balloon artists, delicious food and drink, and the ceremonial lighting of the Bonfire!
 Stop by the Cultural Tent to enjoy fun hands-on activities sponsored by the Everhart Museum, Scranton Cultural Center, Greenhouse Project at Nay Aug, and United Neighborhood Centers of NEPA.
 Children 12 and under free!

 Tickets include admission to the festival and $5 in Bonfire Bucks, to use towards food, beverage, and activities.
-Tickets are $15 online or $20 at the gate.
-As always, entrance to the festival is free for children 12 and under.
-(Tickets are available online until 5:00 PM on October 19th.)
+Tickets are $15 online through October 15, then $20 online or at the gate.
+As always, entrance to the festival is free for children 12 and under accompanied by an adult.

 Everyone is encouraged to wear their favorite Halloween costume attire!